What 'Simply Annecy' can mean for you...

 You're an expat and you've decided to move to Annecy.
 This is fab!
 There's nothing like a bit of adventure to get the adrenaline going.
 However we all know that with this comes all kinds of worries and stress.
 This short post is just going to explain to you what Simply Annecy is and how I can help you.

 I did it, I moved from the UK to Annecy!
 I therefore understand the kind of stress that goes with such a move.
 To be fair, my family and I were totally unprepared.
-We muddled our way through and let things happen rather than being in a position where we could action or influence processes.
+We muddled our way through and let things happen rather than be in a position where we could action or influence processes.
 Then there were the French idiosyncrasies of how things actually work, which at times can appear to be completely illogical.
 Sometimes we felt we were literally going around in circles and the smallest of things, like posting a letter, seemed like a very complicated process.
 Compounding all of this was our poor level of French.

 Unlike other touristic areas in France, workers in administrative offices, schools, even housing agencies here in Annecy, don't like to speak English so you will just have to take the bull by the horns as it were and do your best with whatever level of French you have.
 Only when the other person either rolls their eyes or gives you a very vacant look, will they try and help you in what turns out to be quite good English, grrrr.